RandomProgrammerGuy/HedgeHog/README.md

 Coming soon!

-# How to Install and Use
+# How to install and use

 Before you install HedgeHog, I would like to remind you that HedgeHog can make bad financial decisions.
 I advise all users to keep a track of the investments the program chooses and to research the stocks independently, being ready to intervene if the program makes a mistake.
 By using HedgeHog, the user agrees to assume all responsibility in case of financial loss or damages resulting directly or indirectly from the program's use.